impulsado/wannaNotes/Writeups/TryHackMe/Advent Cyber 2022/Day 1.md

 Frameworks help organizations remove the guesswork of securing their data, because there are processes and structures established.

 ## NIST Cybersecurity Framework
+Developed by National Institute of Standards and Technology.
+Provides detailed guidance.
+Framework focueses on:
+`Identify` → `Protect` → `Detect` → `Respond` → `Recover`

+## ISO 27000 Series
+International Organization of Standar